isomerpages/moe-oasispri/_oasis-family/Parents/Parents' Voices.md

      style="width:100%">
 <figcaption> <strong> Salinah Binte Kasmadi</strong> </figcaption>
 </figure>
-<p>We are glad that we have chosen Oasis Primary School for our kids.The introduction of their school values & 7 Habits is a great way of building a strong foundation for our children.
+<p>We are glad that we have chosen Oasis Primary School for our kids.
+The introduction of their school values & 7 Habits is a great way of building a strong foundation for our children.
 Keep up the good work in preparing my kids and others for their future.</p>

 <figure>
 <img src="/images/02%20Anna%20Koh.jpg"